"I think of painting without subject matter as music without words."

 In the 1970s and 1980s, Noland made a brief return to chevrons, experimented with color compositions in plaid-like patterns, and, perhaps most importantly, produced several differently shaped canvases.
 He also made a brief return to teaching, and in 1985 he took an appointment as the Milton Avery Professor of the Arts at Bard College.

 In 1999, Noland began work on his Mysteries series of paintings (c.
-1999-2002), which was in many respects a return to hisas a formalist abstractionist of the late 1950s.
+1999-2002), which was in many respects a return to his beginnings as a formalist abstractionist of the late 1950s.
 Using acrylics on paper and unprimed canvas, he once again painted symmetrical circular targets on square supports.
 His new Targets, much like the older ones, were as visually bold as they were deliberately void of subject; however, he wanted to reaffirm their relevancy as the new millennium approached.

 Noland died in 2010, at the age of 85.
 He had lived much of his late life in a quiet community in Maine, where he worked in his studio until his final days.
 He was survived by his fourth wife, Paige Rense, as well as three children from his first marriage and a son from his third marriage.
 He was honored shortly after his death by a memorial presentation at the Guggenheim Museum.